 One way to do that is to keep its pristine condition by cleaning it properly after each use.

-I know that most outdoor cooks are reluctant to be when it comes to cleaning up after a cook.
+I know that most outdoor cooks are reluctant to be when it comes to cleaning up after smoking a brisket all day long.

 I mean we’ve seen all day cooking, the last thing you want to do is another hour of cleaning So, we’ve narrowed down the process to just six simple steps.